Sotskin/rl_exercise/README.md

 # Exercise on Reinforcement Learning
-In this exercise you will be implementing a [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) to solve the [CartPole](https://gym.openai.com/envs/CartPole-v0/) problem.
+In this exercise you will be using [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) to solve the [CartPole](https://gym.openai.com/envs/CartPole-v0/) problem.
 This exercise will test you on how quickly you can pick up new concepts through self-study.